clinical-meteor/cookbook/cookbook/quickstart.md

 Meteorite Installation (Deprecated)
 ===========================================
-Meteorite is mostly deprecated, and only used for research, bleeding-edge development, and backwards compatibility for old apps.
+Meteorite is mostly deprecated utility and package management system used in pre 0.9 days.
+Nowadays, it's mostly only used for research, bleeding-edge development, and backwards compatibility for old apps.
+If you haven't been a regular user of Meteroite, you probably don't need it.

 ````sh
 # install meteorite